NTUMMIO/MMIO_Survival_Guides/Document/Server_Manual_User.md

 # MMIO Server User Manual
-> ## Latest Update: 2025-08-09
+> ## Latest Update: 2025-08-11

 Here are commands often used when you connect to the server.

 ### Reminder
-If you encounter any of the following situations, please contact the administrators or leave a message in the lab's Discord:
+If you encounter any of the following situations, please contact the server managers or leave a message in the lab's Discord:
 - You need to use any command starting with sudo
-- You need to install software on the server
+- You need to install system-wide software on the server
 - You need to do something outside your home directory
 - You need some technical supports
 - You want to add something into todo list
-- Something is going wrong
 - You find an error in the manual
+- There is something wrong about servers.

 ## Server Status